Parents of people with high and complex disabilities come together - the Handicap Council was formed

 Families learned they could rely on Hartley Lifecare and our disability services.
 We have subsequently expanded again and now operate a number of residential facilities in the ACT including a house in Fisher designed to support people with an acquired brain injury.
 More recently we have integrated the National Brain Injury Foundation (NBIF) with Hartley Lifecare.

-Our main office located in Pearce was opened on 3 November 2011 and includes a purpose built Assistive Technology Centre and Training facilities.
+Our main office located in Pearce was opened on 3 November 2011 and includes a purpose built training room.
 This facility provides a more efficient working environment for staff and volunteers that will greatly assist our operations and support for people with disabilities into the future.
 Our training rooms are available to other members of the community for hire.

 Name changed to ACT Physically Disabled Rehabilitation Association